yashx007/Process-Scheduler-Simulation/README.md

 - Add a CLI mode to run headless tests and compare computed stats to expected values.

 Please open a pull request against `main` (current work is on branch `feat/new-schedulers`).
 I can help add test fixtures and CI if you want.

-## License

-MIT License — see `LICENSE` if present.

----
-If you want, I can also add a `tests/` folder with sample inputs and an automated test driver, or add command-line flags to the program to support non-interactive runs.
-Tell me which you'd like next.